71/blur/README.md

         ILWriter writer = method.Write();

         // Iterate over every instruction in the method's body.
-        // If the body body is changed during an iteration, the
+        // If the body is changed during an iteration, the
         // current position of the ILWriter (obtainable with the
         // ILWriter.Position property) will be automatically updated. writer.ForEach(ins =>
         {
             // If the opcode of the instruction is "ret", ...
             // For those of you that are not familiar with IL, "ret" is
-            // the opcode that corresponds to "return" the value at the top of the stack. if (ins.OpCode == OpCodes.Ret)
+            // the opcode that corresponds to "return the value at the top of the stack". if (ins.OpCode == OpCodes.Ret)
                 // ILWriter's fluent API chains calls together.
                 // The following expression will write the following IL code: